 - You were first diagnosed with an asbestos-related illness, or

 - You could have discovered the illness had you exercised reasonable diligence.

-However, it is not always clear when an illness can be definitively traced to asbestos exposure.
+However, it is not always clear when a claimant’s illness can be definitively traced to asbestos exposure.

-As a result, it is best to consult with an experienced Las Vegas asbestos lawyer before concluding that your claim is time-barred.
+As a result, it is best to consult with an experienced Las Vegas asbestos lawyer before concluding that your legal action is time-barred.5

-In addition to compensation for medical bills, long-term care, lost wages and lost earnings capacity, you may be entitled to recover for:
+In addition to mesothelioma compensation for medical expenses, long-term care, lost wages, and lost earning capacity, your injury case may entitle you to recover for:

 - Pain, suffering and other “non-economic” losses (up to $350,000),

 - Punitive damages (up to $300,000 or three times your economic losses), or

 - Damages from the wrongful death lawsuit of a family member.6

 An experienced mesothelioma lawyer will fight to ensure you receive the maximum amount of compensation possible in your personal injury lawsuit.
 When you are battling a life-threatening illness, the last thing you should be worried about is financial security.